alexyu132/zcar/README.md

 # zcar
-1/28 scale rc car chassis
+A 3D printed 1/28 scale RC car chassis compatible with Kyosho Mini-Z bodies.
+Has independent front suspension and pivoting rear suspension.
+Uses easily obtainable parts and has a low part count, with only 3 different screw lengths.

 ## Parts List

 |  Part | Quantity   | Notes  |
 |---|---|---|